drewlshoaf/config-reader/README.md

 * To view the value of a property, start config-reader appending the name of the property, like:

   'npm start host'

+### Comments / Enhancements
+* See branch withComments for comments including enhancement opps